swaldman/sbt-ethereum/src/main/paradox/getting-started/mac-linux.md

 sbt:eth-command-line>
 ```

 sbt-ethereum installs the compiler, tests it, and brings us to a command prompt.
 Finally we are ready to go!

-The set-up steps we've completed were a one-time thing.
-Next time we enter an
+__*The set-up steps we've completed were a one-time thing.*__ Next time we enter an
-_sbt-ethereum_ repository, we won't have to go through all this set up.
+_sbt-ethereum_ repository, we won't have to go through all this set up, and we won't download so much stuff on startup.
 We will arrive directly at the command prompt.